filecoin-project/filecoin-docs/content/en/reference/built-in-actors/overview/index.md

     - "/reference/built-in-actors/"
 ---

 Built-in actors are how the Filecoin network manages and updates _global state_.
 The _global state_ of the network at a given epoch can be thought of as the set of blocks agreed upon via network consensus in that epoch.
 This global state is represented as a _state tree_, which maps an actor to an _actor state_.
-An _actor state_ describes the current conditions for an individual actor, such as its Fil balance and its nonce.
+An _actor state_ describes the current conditions for an individual actor, such as its FIL balance and its nonce.
 In Filecoin, actors trigger a _state transition_ by sending a _message_.
 Each block in the chain can be thought of as a **proposed** global state, where the block selected by network consensus sets the **new** global state.
 Each block contains a series of messages, and a checkpoint of the current global state after the application of those messages.
 The Filecoin Virtual Machine (FVM) is the Filecoin network component that is in charge of execution of all actor code.

 A basic example of how built-in actors are used in Filecoin is the process by which storage providers prove storage and are subsequently rewarded.
 The process is as follows: